Create a Killer Marketing Plan

 After working three years in Los Angeles as a television series writer, Steve returned to New York as Creative Director of the entertainment division of Della Femina, Travisano & Partners.
 His commercials for SportsChannel won One Show and Andy Awards and his work for WBZ-TV won an Emmy Award for Best Station News Campaign.
 He was asked by NBC's Community Affairs Division to create a new public service campaign.
 He conceived the format for "The More You Know," and wrote the first 17 spots for the campaign.

 Now, as a partner in PS Insights, Steve and his partners deliver trainings, workshops and lectures that produce real-world results.
 The goal is to bring the best ideas within a company to the surface: delivering actionable, here’s-how-you-do-it methodology.
-With sixteen custom-tailored workshops, PS Insights is able to identify key client issues and address the specific needs of our clients.

 Steve is also Co-Author of “The Little Blue Book of Advertising: 52 Small Ideas That Can Make A Big Difference", “The Little Blue Book of Marketing: Build A Killer Plan in Less Than A Day” and “Breakthrough!
 A 7-Step System For Developing Unexpected & Profitable Ideas”.
-He also is an Associate Professor at University of Connecticut School of Business, CUNY Shcool of Marketing, University of Bridgeport and guest lecturer at pace University, Rice University, Louisiana State University, Ball State University and Purdue University.
+He also is an Associate Professor at University of Connecticut School of Business, CUNY School of Marketing, University of Bridgeport and guest lecturer at pace University, Rice University, Louisiana State University, Ball State University and Purdue University.

 Instructor: Paul Kurnit